Xite: History

 The station started broadcasting in 2008 via the digital packages from UPC and Caiway.
-At UPC, XITE replaced the canceled music channel TMF Nederland.
+At UPC, XITE replaced Paramount's canceled music channel TMF Nederland.
 As with the canceled music channel The Box, viewers could request video clips by phone (0900 number or text message) by means of a clip code.
 In September 2009, XITE came up with an on-demand system via the red button on the remote control.
 Since then, the viewer has been able to request clips in this way and he has been able to compile playlists by genre and view specials and interviews.

 In February 2011, XITE started broadcasting in Belgium via the basic package of Telenet.
 XITE started broadcasting in Germany in September 2014.
-[2] In 2016, the Personalized Music Television service was launched via Ooredoo in Qatar.
+In 2016, the Personalized Music Television service was launched via Ooredoo in Qatar.
 In the same year, a 4K channel was offered via KPN, where music videos were shown in Ultra-HD.
 From May 2017, XITE 4K is also available in Canada.

-Interactive music video TV app

-Since December 2015 XITE offers an interactive TV app for users of Ziggo (Netherlands) and Ooredoo (Qatar).
-Currently, the TV app is rolled out to 100 million households globablly.

 Xite Music

-On 1 April 2019 Xite launched a digital music pay radio service on Ziggo in the Netherlands.
+On 1 April 2019, Xite launched a digital music pay radio service on Ziggo in the Netherlands.
 It is a service that broadcast continuous streaming music and other forms of audio on multiple channel feeds.
 Xite Music replaced Stingray Music on Ziggo.